 In-Home Family Services Therapist/Counselor

-Full Time - In-Home Family Services Therapist/Counselor
+Full Time or Part-Time - In-Home Family Services Therapist/Counselor

 Family Services Therapist/Counselor needed for our In-Home Services Programs.
 The Therapist/Counselor is responsible for providing an array of support, education and related contract-based services to children and their families who have been referred by DSHS Children’s Administration in the Region 2 North area.
 Programs include Family Preservation Services, in-home counseling and support, crisis intervention, skill-building, utilization of community resources and concrete services, evidence-based parent education through Triple P (Positive Parenting Program), Promoting First Relationships (PFR), and SafeCafe.
 Position requires weekly sessions with a caseload of families whose children are at risk of out-of-home placement or in the process of being reunified.
 Position includes additional therapeutic services to be provided for children and youth being served in our foster care programs and alternative education program.
 Position requires excellent clinical and assessment skills, oral and written communication, as well as the ability to collaborate, develop intervention goals, and promote strengths with families using a trauma-informed approach.
 Position covers a multi-county area and requires extensive travel.
 Position includes evening/weekend hours based on the needs of the family.